QuantConnect/Lean/Documentation/ADR/0001-brokerage-order-polling-service.md

   class the plugin fills is one pattern that works for all eight.
 - **A marker interface as the message handler's type** — Schwab's current answer to two message types in one handler (`IOrderUpdateMessage`).
-As the shared answer it fails the same way the core interface does: every plugin edits its wire models, and the core `BrokerOrderState` cannot implement a per-plugin interface.
+As the shared answer it fails the same way the core interface does: every plugin edits its wire models, and the core `BrokerageOrderSnapshot` cannot implement a per-plugin interface.
   Replaced by the non-generic multi-source handler (see "One lock for two message types").
 - **A dual-generic handler**, `BrokerageConcurrentMessageHandler<T, U>` with the stream type and the polled type.
   Rejected: every existing plugin migrates to the new shape even with no polling, a plugin with no stream (IB)